baksara-id/transliterasi-aksara-api/README.md

 <img width="954" alt="image" src="https://github.com/baksara-id/transliterasi-aksara-api/assets/32472207/5974da37-f23b-47d5-a9fb-871609cd6ac4">

-API service to translate letters, words, or sentences from latin (bahasa indonesia) to aksara jawa
+API service to translate letters, words, or sentences from latin (bahasa indonesia) to aksara jawa.
+This service used on Baksara APP on translator feature and after scan feature result in Baksara APP.